- Mazen Hamad , Ph.D., Spectroscopy, Analytical and Instrumental Chemistry

 - Explain and utilize an understanding of how chemistry informs biology/ health sciences/ agriculture.

 - Independently prepare and present scientific findings or research at a seminar.

 Either B.S. curriculum prepares the student for the job market immediately after graduation or for further education in graduate or professional school.
 As the name implies, the Health Science emphasis is designed for students who are seeking careers in health related fields such as medicine.
 Chemistry majors who also complete the UH Hilo Teacher Education Program may apply for initial basic teaching certificates in elementary and secondary education in the State of Hawaiʻi.

 Non-chemistry majors who choose to fulfill part of their General Education requirements with CHEM 100 Chemistry and Society (3) or CHEM 151 Elementary Survey of Chemistry (3) will gain insight into the chemical nature of the universe.
 It is also possible to pursue a minor in chemistry.
 Requirements for all programs are described below.

 The Chemistry Program offers two majors designed to meet the differing needs of students:

-- B.A., Chemistry: A traditional curriculum with a strong physical science emphasis
+- B.S., Chemistry: A traditional curriculum with a strong physical science emphasis

-- B.A., Chemistry- Biosciences: Combines the study of chemistry with 21 semester hours of selected biology courses
+- B.S., Chemistry- Biosciences: Combines the study of chemistry with 21 semester hours of selected biology courses